Louisiana's Food: An Insider's Guide

 Seafood in Louisiana

-A common denominator in our cuisine is often Louisiana seafood.
-The state has 400 miles—actually thousands of miles if you count bays and inlets—of coastline along the Gulf, making it one of North America’s most productive shrimp, oyster and crab fisheries.
+Louisiana seafood shines within our signature dishes.
+The state has hundreds of miles of coastline along the Gulf, making it one of North America’s most productive shrimp, oyster and crab fisheries.
 Meanwhile, inland marshes and swamps contribute catfish (a white freshwater fish typically served in fried filet strips), crawfish (akin to miniature freshwater lobsters served in dishes or boiled whole) and exotic reptile meats such as alligator (usually fried) and turtle (served in soup).

 Louisiana Culinary Adventures